Medo3-coder/-Broadcasting/README.md

    - i have three type of channels

     1 - public Channel :
-          any type of user can subscribe whether authenticated or not
+          any type of user can subscribe whether authenticated or not.

     2 - private Channel :
          Private channels require you to authorize that the currently authenticated user can actually listen on the channel.
 This is accomplished by making an HTTP request to your Laravel application with the channel